Streams: A decadent look at Tunisian society

 Despite the hard times, they are going through and the absence of a responsible head of the family, Amel believes in Moumen’s talent and the hope for her son to achieve his dreams keeps her alive.

 This precarious order of things is set to end when Amel meets Imed, a wealthy businessman who claims he can help Moumen with his sports career.
 One night, Imed and Amel dine together, and the man offers the woman a ride, who reluctantly accepts it.

 Instead of bringing her back home, Imed stops the car somewhere in the woods and starts abusing the woman.
 Right after, a police patrol catches them and the officers start questioning both.
 It’s a farce, as the police commissioner has already decided to imprison Amel and to accuse her of adultery and prostitution.
 Meanwhile, the rapist is free to go home.
-This traumatic encounter marks the beginning of Amel and Moumen’s descend into the abyss.
+This traumatic encounter marks the beginning of Amel and Moumen’s descent into the abyss.

 After some time, Amel is released from prison, but she can’t find her son.
 The scandal ends up destroying the boy’s promising career, who has left home and is now addicted to drugs and works – together with other teens his age – as a sex slave for a local pimp.

 This long premise serves as a powerful set-up for the other two-thirds of the plot.
 Hmili follows, in parallel, the spiral of sex and violence involving Moumen and his companions in misfortunes along with Amel’s desperate search for his son.

 How far can this devastated mother go to save Moumen?
 This is the main question explored within Amel’s storyline.
 In one of the feature’s most iconic scenes, she seems to have found someone who could provide precious hints to find his son.